Frequently Asked Questions

 What is the typical schedule?

-Most seminars meet only in the mornings, with the occasional afternoon session.
+Most seminars meet only in the mornings, usually from 9am-noon, with the occasional afternoon session.
 Ultimately, however, the schedule is determined by the director, depending on his or her goals and the length of the seminar.
 Week-long seminars tend to include more in-class time than two or three week seminars.
 Evenings are typically free so that participants can make full use of Calvin’s Hekman Library.

 When will I find out if I am accepted?